teamreboott/Tapestry/envs/README.md

 ## How to Use

 1.  **Create a `.env` file:**
-    Copy the provided template `example.env` to create your own configuration file named `.env` in the project root.
+    Copy the provided template `example.env` to create your own configuration file named `.env` in the `envs` directory.

     ```bash
-    cp envs/example.env .env
+    cp envs/example.env envs/.env
     ```

+    > **Important**: The `.env` file must be located in the `envs` directory.
+The run scripts look for the configuration file in this location.

 2.  **Edit Your `.env` File:**
     Open the `.env` file and populate it with your specific settings, such as API keys, database credentials, and host paths.